vardhan1564/vardhan1564/README.md

 Currently levelling up in **Java Full Stack Development**, I enjoy bridging the gap between great design and powerful backend logic using **Spring Boot** and **React**.
 I believe in writing code that's not just functional — but clean, scalable, and meaningful.

-When I'm not coding, I'm sharpening my problem-solving skills on **LeetCode** or exploring new tech to stay ahead of the curve.
+When I'm not coding, I'm sharpening my problem-solving skills and Developement  or exploring new tech to stay ahead of the curve.
 Always learning.
 Always building. 🚀

 ```yaml
 📍 Location   : Maharashtra, India